nn4pde/SPINN/README.md

-# Sparse Physics-based and Interpretable Neural Networks
+# Sparse Physics-based and Interpretable Neural Networks for PDEs

-This repository contains the code and manuscript for research done on Sparse Physics-based and Interpretable Neural Networks.
+This repository contains the code and manuscript for research done on Sparse Physics-based and Interpretable Neural Networks for PDEs.
 The [preprint](https://arxiv.org/abs/2102.13037) of this work is available on arXiv.